 Cruciferous vegetables such as broccoli contain some but not a huge amount of complex carbohydrates making at least a small amount a nutritious addition to your dog’s diet regardless of its energy demands, broccoli has around 6 grams of carbohydrates per 100 grams and contains the phytonutrient Sulphurifane which has potent anti-inflammatory, anticancer and healthy microbiome promoting effects.
 Other cruciferous vegetables to include are Brussel sprouts, cabbage and cauliflower.

-Due to the difficulty, your dog’s body will have breaking down the plant cell walls in vegetables it is best to steam then run them through a food processor making all of those nutrients more available.
+Due to the difficulty, your dog’s body will have to break down the plant cell walls in vegetables it is best to steam then run them through a food processor making all of those nutrients more available.
 Appropriate leafy green vegetables such as Kale can provide a little more carbohydrates at around 9 grams per 100 grams, this is an absolute powerhouse of nutrition but it should be fed in moderation due to naturally occurring oxalates.

-Cruciferous Vegetables contain potent cancer protective and fighting properties.
+Cruciferous Vegetables contain potent cancer-protective and fighting properties.

-Cruciferous Vegetables contain potent cancer protective and cancer-fighting properties and have been shown to inhibit the growth of various cancer cells for breast, uterine lining and lung cancers, as well as many more.
+Cruciferous Vegetables contain potent cancer-protective and cancer-fighting properties and have been shown to inhibit the growth of various cancer cells for breast, uterine lining and lung cancers, as well as many more.

 A really great addition to your pet’s diet is broccoli sprouts as they contain a very high amount of the phytochemical Sulforaphane which has been shown to stimulate enzymes in the body that detoxify carcinogens before they are able to damage cells.
 By adding a small number of broccoli sprouts into your pet’s diet you are able to prevent cell damage and help protect them against various cancers.